-UNDP’s experience supporting joint efforts to strengthen systems for health in over 50 countries, along with its broad country presence and trusted relationship with governments and other partners, has allowed it to develop a comprehensive approach to capacity development grounded in its unique comparative advantages as a development partner.
+UNDP’s experience supporting joint efforts to strengthen systems for health in over 50 countries, along with its broad country presence and trusted relationships with governments and other partners, have allowed it to develop a comprehensive approach to capacity development grounded in its unique comparative advantages as a development partner.

 Key characteristics of UNDP’s approach and entry points for its support to promote more resilient and sustainable systems for health include:

 Strengthening integration between policies and programmes

 Ensuring robust law, rights and policy frameworks to support systems for health

 Promoting coherent national health policies and strategies

 Applying lessons learned from broad expertise in programme management